wkrzywiec/wkrzywiec.github.io/content/posts/052_events-store-part-1/index.md

 5. Create resulting event.
 6. Store resulting event.

-general approach
-The generic podejście can manifests in code as:
+This general approach can manifests in code as:

 ```java
 class Service {